lucafrance/cia-factbook-scraper/README.md

 *[About The World Factbook - Copyright and Contributors](https://www.cia.gov/the-world-factbook/about/copyright-and-contributors/)*

 The file `country_data_codes.csv` is used as the list of countries to scrape.
-It is in the publc domain, as it also provided by the CIA ([source](https://www.cia.gov/the-world-factbook/references/country-data-codes/)).
+It is in the public domain, as it also provided by the CIA ([source](https://www.cia.gov/the-world-factbook/references/country-data-codes/)).

 ## Requirements
 - [Python](https://www.python.org/)